TheOdinProject/curriculum/rails_programming/introduction_to_rails/project_feet_wet.md

 2. If you haven't already, do the [Blogger Tutorial](http://tutorials.jumpstartlab.com/projects/blogger.html), and chapter 1 of [the Rails Tutorial](https://www.learnenough.com/ruby-on-rails-4th-edition-tutorial/beginning).
 3. If you haven't done either of these, you should go back to the [Web Development 101](/courses/web-development-101) course and at least do the [Web Development Frameworks section](/courses/web-development-101/#web-development-frameworks).

 4. Read and follow along with [Chapter 2 of The Rails Tutorial](https://www.learnenough.com/ruby-on-rails-4th-edition-tutorial/toy_app) by Michael Hartl, where you will create a very basic Ruby on Rails application.
-Michael takes steps to standardize the development process by partnering with [Cloud 9](https://c9.io), but if you've done the installations listed above, you should be good to go on your own machine.
-Michael also favors [bitbucket](https://bitbucket.org/) over GitHub because bitbucket has free private repos.
+Michael takes steps to standardize the development process by partnering with [Cloud 9](https://c9.io), but if you've done the installations listed above, then you should be good to go on your own machine.
+Michael also favors [Bitbucket](https://bitbucket.org/) over GitHub because Bitbucket has free private repos.
 However, GitHub [recently announced](https://blog.github.com/2019-01-07-new-year-new-github/) that they now also offer free private repos.
 If you choose to make your repositories private, keep in mind that your solution will not be able to be viewed by others.
-If you feel a little lost, it might not hurt to go back and re-read Chapter 1.
+If you feel a little lost, it might not hurt to go back and re-read [chapter 1](https://www.learnenough.com/ruby-on-rails-4th-edition-tutorial/beginning#cha-beginning).
 </div>

 ### Student Solutions